Skip to Main Content

 Where Old Town Alexandria Meets Pan-American Cooking

 Alexandria's Old Town dining scene tends to split between white-tablecloth formality and casual neighbourhood spots with little ambition beyond the familiar.
-Royal occupies a specific gap in that arrangement: an all-day Latin American address with a Michelin Plate (2024) and a Google rating of 4.4 across more than 1,100 reviews, operating at a price point that sits well below the city's fussier competition.
+Royal occupies a specific gap in that arrangement: an all-day Latin American address in Alexandria with a Google rating of 4.4 across more than 1,100 reviews, operating at a price point that sits well below the city's fussier competition.
 In a metro area where Latin American cooking increasingly commands the upper tiers, as seen at spots like Causa and Seven Reasons, Royal's decision to stay accessible and low-maintenance reads as a deliberate positioning rather than a limitation.

 Pan-American cooking in D.C. has broadened considerably over the past decade.
 Where once the category meant a narrow band of Central American and Mexican-inflected menus, restaurants now draw from Peruvian, Colombian, Venezuelan, and Argentinian traditions simultaneously, often within a single tasting format.
 Royal works in this wider register: masa appears both in the classic arepa form and reimagined as gnocchi, a construction that places it closer to the ingredient-led fusion visible at addresses like Mono in Hong Kong and ZEA in Taipei than to a strictly regional Latin American kitchen.